Brendon Urie: Other musical projects

+In 2011, Urie co-wrote a song with Rivers Cuomo of the band Weezer.
+Rivers has said that "If Panic! wants it, they have first dibs, but if not, it could work for Weezer."

+In December 2013, Urie sang "Big Shot" in front of Billy Joel, President Obama, and an audience, when Billy Joel received the Kennedy Center Honors.

 On March 24, 2014, Brendon Urie was featured on Travie McCoy's single "Keep On Keeping On" off his upcoming album Rough Waters.
 Urie featured on the entirety of the song "Love in the Middle of a Firefight" for Dillon Francis's album Money Sucks, Friends Rule.
 Francis called it his favorite track on the album.
 Urie also was featured on the Lil Dicky track "Molly" on his debut studio album Professional Rapper.

 In 2016, Urie was featured on the song "It Remembers" by the band Every Time I Die, from their album Low Teens.

 On April 11, 2017, Urie announced that he would star in Cyndi Lauper's Tony Award-winning Broadway musical, Kinky Boots, in which he played one of the lead roles, Charlie Price.
 He played the role from May 26, 2017, to August 6, 2017.

-In 2015, Urie wrote a song for the SpongeBob SquarePants musical.
+In 2015, Urie wrote the song "Not A Simple Sponge" for the SpongeBob SquarePants musical.
 The musical made its debut in Chicago in the summer of 2016 and returned to the Palace Theater on Broadway in the winter of 2017.
-For the musical, Urie wrote a song called, "Not A Simple Sponge".
-Nickelodeon released a video in the spring of 2016 that includes details about the artists that they worked with to bring the score to life, including Aerosmith, John Legend, Plain White T's and Panic! at the Disco.
+Nickelodeon released a video in the spring of 2016 that includes details about the artists that they worked with to bring the score to life.
+For his contributions, Urie was nominated for the Tony Award for Best Original Score.

-In June 2018, Urie launched the Highest Hopes Foundation.
-The foundation supports other non-profit organizations that advocate for human rights and support communities who are often discriminated against.
-To start off the funding of this foundation, Urie donated $1 million and gave $1 from the purchase of every US ticket for the Pray for the Wicked Tour to the foundation.

-On April 26, 2019, Urie collaborated with singer Taylor Swift on "Me!" which is the lead single of her seventh studio album, Lover.
-They wrote the song with Joel Little.
-Swift and Little produced the song.
-This song obtained commercial success, reaching No. 2 on the Billboard Hot 100, and it also charted in many other countries including the United Kingdom, Canada, Australia and New Zealand.
+On April 26, 2019, Urie collaborated with singer Taylor Swift and Joel Little on "Me!" which is the lead single of her seventh studio album, Lover.
+The song obtained commercial success, reaching No. 2 on the Billboard Hot 100, and it also charted in many other countries including the United Kingdom, Canada, Australia and New Zealand.